 Bed and Breakfast

-Enjoy breakfast on the terrace.
+Enjoy breakfast on the terrace as part of your Bed and Breakfast Board Basis.
 By night, head here for an aperitif, long drink or a tropical cocktail.
 Castello's offers you Mediterranean and ethnic dishes with a traditional and innovative twist.
 Sample the Greek, French, Italian and Asian specialities, with specialist chefs preparing each meal option.